yhiraki/dot-emacs.d/README.md

 4. you might want to disable (comment) the Gnus package for the first real start-up, see 24/emacs.el and search for gnus.
-Otherwise you definitely need configure it, see gnus.el.
+Otherwise you definitely need configure it, see ~/.emacs.d/gnus.el and/or ~/.gnus!

 5. you need to fire up emacs - all emacs melpa packages will be downloaded